 Cost is one of the major reasons travelers choose one route over another.
 Many travelers are working on a budget, and have to factor in the costs of the different means of transport they have available to them.
 In doing this, they often factor in things like travel times, customs requirements, potential inconveniences, and other things that may delay or inconvenience them along the way.
 When comparing flights with traveling by train, there are many pros and cons on both sides, but cost-effective travel is normally the deciding factor in most travelers’ minds.

 A similar option to Beijing is Shanghai.
 Again, situated on the far eastern coast of China, the travel time is long, and the cost is much more than by train.
-Flights from Shanghai to Lhasa start at US$388, and can go up to as much as US$860 for a one-way ticket.
-Conversely, the cost of the train tickets to Lhasa from Shanghai are 794CNY (US$122) for a hard sleeper berth, and 1262CNY (US$193) for a soft sleeper berth.
+Flights from Shanghai to Lhasa start at US$388 and can go up to as much as US$860 for a one-way ticket.
+Conversely, the cost of the train tickets to Lhasa from Shanghai is 794CNY (US$122) for a hard sleeper berth and 1262CNY (US$193) for a soft sleeper berth.
 Once again, the train works out to be a lot cheaper than flying.
-How to get to lhasa from Shanghai
+How to get to Lhasa from Shanghai

-Flying from Xi’an has no benefit cost-wise over using the train.
-The lowest cost of a flight to Lhasa is around US$252, for a flight that will be at least 5 hours long, while the train costs only 612CNY (US$93) for a hard sleeper berth, and 970CNY (US$148) for a soft sleeper berth.
+Flying from Xi’ a has no benefit cost-wise over using the train.
+The lowest cost of a flight to Lhasa is around US$252, for a flight that will be at least 5 hours long, while the train costs only 612CNY (US$93) for a hard sleeper berth and 970CNY (US$148) for a soft sleeper berth.
 Considering the 32-hour journey time of the train, this is a very cost-effective way to get to Lhasa.
-How to get to lhasa from Xi'an
+How to get to Lhasa from Xi'an

 Easy Access and Convenience: Tibet Train vs. Domestic Flight to Lhasa